AbsoluteStratos/VRC_Graffiti/README.md

 </div>

 ## Installation
-The installation of the VRC graffiti can is simple!
+The installation of the VRC graffiti can takes just a few steps:

 1. Backup your avatar.
 2. Download the latest `VRC_Graffiti.unitypackage` file from the Github [release page](https://github.com/AbsoluteStratos/VRC_Graffiti/releases).